-For decades Chief Execs and other senior business leaders have recognised the value of coaching and used it to foster and harness their success.
-Although it’s now common for executives to have their own coaches, senior Technical Leaders and technology professionals have lagged far behind.
-However, the tide has shifted in recent years, and we’re seeing that coaching can have even greater benefits for technology professionals.
+For decades Chief Execs and other senior business leaders have recognised the value of coaching, using it to foster and harness their success.
+Although it’s common for executives to have their own coaches, senior Technical Leaders and technology professionals have lagged far behind.
+The tide has shifted in recent years, and we’re seeing that coaching can have even greater benefits for technology professionals of different levels

 In many ways executive coaching is comparable to athletics in that, as with elite athletes, the coach helps the executive reach peak performance.
 In the case of executive coaching, the goals typically focus on bringing leadership skills to the next level and increasing business results.
 Executive coaches usually meet with clients anywhere from once a week to once a month, depending on the goals and business situations.
 Clients can expect to see progress in six to 18 months, and specific goals can cover a very broad range of areas.
 Individuals who benefit most from coaching tend to have a history of success; to be inspired and energised by the prospect of growth and further achievement, and are committed to making positive change.